alcuadrado/ethlondon-buidler-tutorial/frontend/README.md

 This directory has a minimal React-based frontend for the Poll smart contract.

+You can find all of the code, and its explanation, in [index.js](./index.js).

 ## Running it

 To run this frontend you have to follow this instructions: